Shambu-K/Othello-game/README.md

 ## Design Patterns
 ![img](images/Class_Diagram.png "Class Hierarchy")
+The design patterns used in the project were
+ - MVC (Model - View Controller) design pattern
+ - Strategy
+ - Null Object

 ## Getting started
 Before playing the game some dependies are needed which are listed below.